News - Recently updated info

 Three independent tutorials will take place 11th to 13th December 2024 to the conference.

-The tutorials are organized by the COST Action HiTEc (see HiTEc Winter Course 2024).
+The tutorials are organized by the COST Action HiTEc (see HiTEc Winter Course 2024) and chaired by Prof. Erricos Kontoghiorghes and Prof. Ana Colubi in representation of the Action.
 The conference participants can register for each one of the tutorials separately.
 For further information send an email to info@CMStatistics.org.

 Dates: 11-13 December 202.